Ficool

 Throwing down a sheet of paper, I bit my thumb.
 A light but somehow different than usual pain ran through my nerves, as I started drawing differing symbols onto the sheet.

 The entity chosen for the ritual also had certain importance since there were those who would still react even without a proper offering, and use this as a bridge to influence the person.
-Luckily, over the generations, they have found the symbols for those that are friendly and those that are unfriendly.
+Luckily, over the generations, they had found the symbols for those that were mostly friendly and those that were unfriendly.

-Looking at the circle for a few moments, it flashed as the blood started glowing, from the outer symbols closing in on the inner ones, and suddenly stopped.
+Looking at the circle for a few moments, it flashed as the blood started glowing, from the outer symbols closing in on the inner ones, and suddenly, when reaching the offering of a few droplets of blood, it stopped.

 The circle lost its light as the contract was rejected.